Along with key issues we must think about some focus areas around the city. It will be important to consider these areas as we grow.

 Other considerations are the impact of development on existing infrastructure and transport networks and specific design issues such as how and where to connect the future communities to Tawa and Churton Park.
 Further investigations are currently underway.

-A draft Structure Plan is proposed to be taken to Councillors for approval and finalisation in late 2019/early 2020.
-This would then be included in the spatial plan and the District Plan when it is notified in late 2021/early 2020.
+A draft Structure Plan is proposed to be engaged on with the community and taken to Councillors for approval in late 2020.
+This would then be included in the District Plan as part of the District Plan Review process.